We see it all the time in digital photography, the battle to create the next big difference in megapixels, otherwise know as the Pixel Race...

 Really, there are no hard and fast rules with regard to "how many pixels are enough".
 You will need to make a judgement based on your own needs.

-will help greatly in the decision-making process.
+This review site will help greatly in the decision-making process.

 However, ultimately bear in mind when making your choice that more pixels aren't necessarily better.